-Wrexham beat Man Utd but striker Mullin injured
+Wrexham win sees Mullin injured by 'reckless' Man Utd

-Manchester United 1-3 Wrexham: League Two side earn win over youthful opponents
+Manchester United 1-3 Wrexham: League Two side earn win but talisman Paul Mullin injured

 Last updated on .From the section Football